-In the main interface, click

-to enter the following interface to set date and time.
+In the main interface, click Date And Time to enter the interface to set date and time.

-Figure 7-11 In current interface, user can switch the items via O O buttons, and adjust the content of the item by O O buttons.
+In current interface, user can switch the items via 🕒 💟 buttons, and adjust the content buttons.
 It can also be changed through the touch screen function, which is convenient and quick.